Voxon-Development/zeta-lang/theory/MemoryModel.md

 ## How does it work?

 To make memory safety simpler from a typical Rust borrow checker:
-- Ownership and move semantics no longer apply, making this code no longer a problem
+- (implicit) move semantics no longer apply, making this code no longer a problem
 ```
 mut String x = String::from("five");
 String y = x;